MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR595b65129d3f604-Administrative-Provisions-Other-Rules/section-1.1502-80.md

 (ii) The subsidiary for any reason ceases to be a member of the group.

-(2) *Cross reference.* See § 1.1502-36 for additional rules relating to worthlessness of subsidiary stock on or after September 17, 2008.
+(2) *Cross reference.
+See* § 1.1502-36 for additional rules relating to worthlessness of subsidiary stock.

 (3) *Effective/applicability date.* This paragraph (c) applies to taxable years for which the original consolidated Federal income tax return is due (without extensions) after July 18, 2007.
 However, taxpayers may apply this paragraph (c) to taxable years beginning on or after January 1, 1995.